GustavSchneider/CGI/README.md

 ## Engine Design

-While waiting on the particle system part of the project to begin.
-We have spent quite alot of time on designing and building the (non manditory) engine.
-The structure of the engine is pretty much finished.
-There is some parts which need some minor cleanup and some features such as camera system left to implement.
-Our main goal with the engine was to make extending it easy, which I think I have accomplished, so adding the lacking features should be quite easy.
+Before starting on the actual particle system implementation, we have spent quite a lot of time on designing and building the (non manditory) engine.
+The structure of the engine is now pretty much finished, although there are some parts which need minor cleanup as well as some features left to implement, such as a camera system etc.
+Our main goal when creating the engine was to make it easy to extend, which we believe we have accomplished, meaning that adding the rest of the features should prove to be quite easy.

 The engine is designed around the idea of entity component systems.
-This gives us many advantages over a more object oriented approach.
-The pattern is used by many modern game engines, one notable example is Unity.
-Part if the group has written a few 3D-engines in the past, after a while you realize that splitting functionality from the data is a good design decision for multiple reasons.
-One major reason is that there might be multiple systems of the engine which are dependant on the same data.
-Using the pattern also makes it easier to extend the engine with more functionality when the project grows.
+This gives us many advantages compared to a more object oriented approach.
+The pattern is used by many modern game engines, one notable example being Unity.
+Having some prior experience in 3D-engine programming, Gustav brought forth the idea of splitting functionality from data as a good design decision for multiple reasons.
+The most significant reason is the fact that there might be multiple systems of the engine which depend on the same data.
+Another reason is that it becomes easier to extend the engine with more functionality as the project grows.

-The complexity of the codebase is one reason you might adopt the pattern, another advantage is that we can keep related data close together, this can make a huge impact on performance due to cache locality.
-Designing the program to be nice on the cache is usally called Data Oriented Design (DOD).
-We don't really need such complex engine for the project we plan on doing, but it is nice to have one if we want to add some bling-bling to the demo.
+The complexity of the codebase is one reason you might adopt this pattern, another advantage is that we can keep related data close together.
+This can make a huge impact on performance due to cache locality.
+Designing the program to be easy on the cache is known as Data Oriented Design (DOD).
+We don't really need such a complex engine for the project we're planning, but it is nice to have one in case we want to add some bling-bling to the demo.
 Creating a basic entity component system isn't much more diffucult than a more traditional object oriented approach.
-For a small project it probably adds some complexity, but when the project grows we are certain the complexity will be reduced using such sytem.
+For a small project it probably adds some complexity, but as the project grows we are convinced the complexity will be reduced.

-We wont give more than a very brief overview on the engine design.
-There are a lot of texts on the interwebs which describes the pattern in more depth.
-If you want more information about the implemation details, you can find the code in the github repository.
-The engine design isn't the most relevant part of the project and to be fair not even necessary.
-On the otherhand, now when we have this blog we might explain the whole process.
+We will only provide a brief overview of the engine design.
+There are a lot of in-depth information on the pattern available on the interwebs for the interested reader.
+If you want more details about our specific implemation, the code is available in our github repository.
+The engine design isn't the most relevant part of the project as it is not mandatory.
+On the otherhand, considering we have a blog to write, we might as well explain the whole process.

 ## Setup and initial project specification